‘They did not receive justice today’: Families stunned, angered, disgusted by jury's decision to spare life of Parkland gunman

 FORT LAUDERDALE, Fla. — It has been 1,702 days since they last looked into the eyes of their child, their spouse, but the families of 17 students and staff killed at Marjory Stoneman Douglas High School in 2018 finally got their moment of reckoning.

-Most were shocked by the mercy shown to the gunman who took their loved ones’ lives.
+They were shocked and furious at the outcome — and by the mercy shown to the gunman who took their loved ones’ lives.

 “There are 17 victims, including my beautiful daughter Jaime, and they did not receive justice today,” said Fred Guttenberg, describing his emotions as “shame, anger, devastation.”